arielgarmendia/Test_Excel_AddIn/README.md

 ## **About:**

-Solution to develop an specifid add-in for BBVA Pricer.
+Solution to develop an specifid add-in for the BBVA Excel Pricer tool.

 ## **Important tips and notes:**